aswepda/ffa_frontend/README.md

 npm install
 ```

-Adjust the Backend URL amd the Google Client ID in src/main.js
+Adjust the Backend URL and the Google Client ID in src/main.js

 ### Compiles and hot-reloads for development
 ```